smari/jai-crypto/README.md

 This is very rudimentary native cryptography library for Jai.

-Currently it supports only the SHA-2 family of hash functions, but more will be added later.
+Currently it supports the SHA-2 family of hash functions and MD5, but more will be added later.
 See *Features* below.

 ## Usage